Shearwaters of The Petrel Station

 Wedge-tailed Shearwater is one of the trickier and more exciting specialty shearwaters of The Petrel Station seabird tours.
 We usually only get a handful each year, but offshore from Tutukaka is one of the best places off mainland New Zealand to have a realistic chance of encountering one.

-So far, the birds we have recorded have all been the dark morph.
 They breed in New Zealand’s Kermadec Islands, around 1,000 km to the north, as well as elsewhere in the Pacific.
-Large, dark, and slender, with a long tapered tail, they are a stunning seabird, and always a very welcome find when one appears.
+Large, dark, and slender, with a long tapered tail, they are a stunning seabird, and it’s always a treat when one appears.

 Sooty Shearwater